nsriv531/COMP-4522-Assignment3/README.md

 This assignment was done collaborativley for COMP 4522-001 - Advanced Databases with Orestes Appel.

-Assignmented submitted by Nik Srivastava and Vik Bolgachenko.
+Assignment submitted by Nik Srivastava and Vik Bolgachenko.